Budgeting is a critical part of your business roadmap. Your business risks going astray if you don’t stay on top of finances from the beginning.

 - Website hosting

 These are the expenses that change according to volumes, usage, or other factors.
-Also, the variable costs have the maximum room for cost control.
+Also, variable costs have the maximum room for cost control.
 The variable costs your business is likely to encounter are:

 - Raw materials costs